scipy-conference/scipy_proceedings/papers/kapil_arya/dmtcp.rst

 from within a Python or Cython program.
 DMTCP has been able to asynchronously generate checkpoints of a Python session for many years.
-However, most users prefer the more fine-grained control of a Python programmatic interface to DTMCP.
+However, most users prefer the more fine-grained control of a Python programmatic interface to DMTCP.
 This allows one to avoid checkpointing in the middle of a communication with an external server or other atomic transaction.